Auto Union racing cars: Design

 The rear mid-engine, rear-wheel-drive layout was unusual at the time.
 From front to rear the layout comprised radiator, driver, fuel tank, and engine.
 The layout would return to Grand Prix racing in the late 1950s by British manufacturer Cooper Car Company.

-The problem with early mid-engined design was the stiffness of the contemporary ladder chassis and suspension.
+The problem with early mid-engined designs was the stiffness of the contemporary ladder chassis and suspension.
 The car's turning angle changed as the momentum of the centrally mounted engine increased on the chassis, causing oversteer.
 All Auto Unions had independent suspension, with parallel trailing arms and torsion bars at the front.
 At the rear, Dr. Porsche tried to counter the tendency to oversteer by using a then-advanced swing axle suspension on the early cars.
 On the later Type D, rear suspension was a de Dion system, following the lead of Mercedes-Benz, but the supercharged engines eventually produced almost 550 horsepower, which exacerbated the oversteer.